Consulate-General of China, Istanbul: Uyghur-related protests and violence

 The consulate, along with the embassy in Ankara, has been the site of several regularly-occurring protests regarding relations between the Chinese government and the Uyghur minority in Xinjiang.
 In 1989, Oral Çalışlar, Halil Berktay, and Hurriyet Karadeniz, then editors of the magazine "United Socialist" (Sosyalist Birlik), were arrested after laying a black wreath there to commemorate a "massacre" in China.
-Mass protests have been recorded as far back as June 1990, when 1,500 protesters demonstrated there in the aftermath of the Baren Township conflict.
-After reports of further persecution of the Uyghurs in 2015 as part of what is now considered the Uyghur genocide, the Chinese consulate was one of several sites where protests took place, with "several hundred" people involved.
+Mass protests have been recorded as far back as June 1990, when 1,500 protesters demonstrated there in the aftermath of the Barin uprising.
+After reports of further persecution of the Uyghurs in 2015, the Chinese consulate was one of several sites where protests took place, with "several hundred" people involved.
 In January 2021, a series of protests by Uyghurs in Turkey to get the Chinese government to acknowledge their missing relatives led to the intervention of the Istanbul government, which got the consulate to accept the protestors' documents.
 However, the Turkish police also prohibited such gatherings based on security and pandemic restrictions.
 After moving to the embassy in Ankara in February, demonstrations accelerated in March over the visit of Chinese Foreign Minister Wang Yi at both the consulate in Istanbul and the embassy in Ankara.

 The Chinese government alleged that "East Turkestan separatists" bombed the consulate in 1998.
 Sean Roberts of George Washington University investigated this and a number of other claimed terrorist attacks and concluded that it was the only instance of Uyghur "terrorism" out of the 45 occurrences provided by the government.
 The Chinese government has also claimed that "East Turkestan terrorists" fired at the embassy and burned the consulate's flag in 1997.